 A career coach can help you find a job faster and more efficiently.
 They can guide you in identifying target companies and roles.
 They can also support you in decreasing the anxiety associated with a job search and bolster your confidence as you make your next move.

-However, finding a career coach online for your job search can be stress-inducing.
+However, finding a career coach online for your job search can also be stress-inducing.
 Further, partnering with a career coach is a significant investment of time, energy, and money.
-Therefore, you want to be strategic and intentional when hiring the best career coach to support your job search.
+Therefore, you want to be strategic and intentional when hiring an expert to support your job search.

 Where do you find a career coach online to support your job search goals?
 How do you evaluate potential online career coaching services?
 What questions should you ask to assess prospective career coaches?

 You can start to narrow your search for a career coach by beginning with those who belong to top career industry associations.
 Active membership in top coaching and resume writing organizations demonstrates one’s commitment to their profession.
 Additionally, involvement in these organizations enables coaches to stay on top of the latest job search best practices and careers trends.
 Stay skeptical of career coaches who fail to get involved in industry associations.

 I believe deeply in professional development and am actively involved in more than a half-dozen professional associations.
 These include, but are not limited to, the invitation-only Forbes Coaches Council, the National Résumé Writers’ Association, and the Gay Coaches Alliance, to name just a few.

 Since anyone can claim they are a career coach, you can further narrow your search by choosing a coach with multiple certifications.
 Given my specialty in career direction and job search, I chose to pursue double certification through The Myers-Briggs Company.
 I am Strong Interest Inventory® certified and an MBTI® Practitioner.